ome/community-docs/omero-installation/omero_installation_debian8_ice35.md

 #### Context:

 For convenience in this walkthrough the main OMERO configuration options have been defined as environment variables.
-When following this walkthrough you can either use your own values:
+When following this walkthrough you should use your own values:

   	OMERO_DB_USER=db_user
 	OMERO_DB_PASS=db_password